elasticio/postgresql-component/README.md

 # postgre-sql-component [![Build Status](https://travis-ci.org/elasticio/postgresql-component.svg?branch=master)](https://travis-ci.org/elasticio/postgresql-component) [![Dependency Status][daviddm-image]][daviddm-url]

-> PostgreSQL component for elastic.io platform

-# postgre-sql-component
-PostgreSQL component for the [elastic.io platform](http://www.elastic.io)
+> PostgreSQL component for the [elastic.io platform](http://www.elastic.io)

-If you plan to **deploy it into [elastic.io platform](http://www.elastic.io) you must follow sets of instructions to succseed**.
+This is an open source component template for working with [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) object-relational database management system on [elastic.io platform](http://www.elastic.io "elastic.io platform").
+You can clone it and change it as you wish.
+However, **if you plan to deploy it into [elastic.io platform](http://www.elastic.io "elastic.io platform") you must follow sets of instructions to succseed**.

 ## Before you Begin

 Before you can deploy any code into elastic.io **you must be a registered elastic.io platform user**.
 Please see our home page at [http://www.elastic.io](http://www.elastic.io) to learn how.

-We&#39;ll use git and SSH public key authentication to upload your component code, therefore you must **[upload your SSH Key](http://docs.elastic.io/docs/ssh-key)**.
+We'll use git and SSH public key authentication to upload your component code, therefore you must **[upload your SSH Key](http://docs.elastic.io/docs/ssh-key)**.

-&gt; If you fail to upload you SSH Key you will get **permission denied** error during the deployment.
+> If you fail to upload you SSH Key you will get **permission denied** error during the deployment.

 ## Getting Started